 - What is your current income tax bracket, and is it likely to change in the near future?

 - What is the stock’s current fair market value?

 - Do you expect the stock’s value to rise or fall over the next few years?

 - What is your level of risk tolerance?

-Whether you have NSOs or ISOs, read the next installment of the employee stock options guide for more advice from EquityBee on how to buy stock options and minimize your tax obligations.
+Whether you have NSOs or ISOs, read the next installment of the Employee Stock Options Guide for more guidelines from EquityBee on how to fund your stock options and estimate your tax obligations.